 *Thursday, December 15, 6:30 p.m.: Spirit of Sound, a panel discussion curated by the Guggenheim’s inaugural Poet-in-Residence, Taylor Johnson.
 Spirit of Sound brings together Jonah Mixon-Webster, Justin Phillip Reed, and Simone White to explore the intersection of poetry, sound, and music.
 Following brief presentations of their current work, the panelists will come together for a conversation moderated by Johnson that unpacks the relationship between language and auditory experience.
 Presented by the Guggenheim in association with the Academy of American Poets.
 Solomon R. Guggenheim Museum, 1071 5th Ave, New York, NY 10128.
 Free and open to the public.
 Register here.
 Space is limited; registration does not guarantee entry.

-February 2023: The Annual Blaney Lecture on contemporary poetry and poetics, which is offered annually by a prominent poet.
+Thursday, March 23, 2023, 7 p.m.
+ET: The Annual Blaney Lecture on contemporary poetry and poetics, presented by Patricia Smith.
+This virtual event is free to attend with registration.
+ASL interpretation will be provided.
+A Q&A session will follow the lecture.
 Past lectures have been given by Elizabeth Alexander, Richard Blanco, Anne Carson, Carolyn Forché, Joy Harjo, Terrance Hayes, Susan Howe, Adrian Matejka, Sharon Olds, Alicia Ostriker, Claudia Rankine, and Paisley Rekdal.
-More information about the 2023 Blaney lecture, including the registration link, will be available at Poets.org soon.
+The registration link will be available soon at Poets.org.

 About the Academy of American Poets